-accordance with Art.
-19 RED II).
-At least without supplementary information or types of verification, these systems are not in a position to meet new regulatory requirements, in particular for the grid purchase of electricity (see also Section 5).
-At the national level, for example, there is discussion about what should be required of the production of renewable hydrogen for it to be exempt from the EEG surcharge (Art.
-69b EEG 2021).
-The amended Renewable Energy Ordinance (EEV) stipulates that electrolysers must cancel GOs that meet certain criteria (e.g., regarding the price zone in which the plants are located and optional coupling, see Art.
-3b EEV) if electricity is purchased from the grid.5 At the EU level, Recital 90 and Art.
+grid purchase of electricity (see also Section 5).
+At the national level, for example, there is discussion about what should be required of the production of renewable hydrogen for it to be exempt from the EEG surcharge (§ 69b EEG 2021).
+The amended Renewable Energy Ordinance (EEV) stipulates that electrolysers must cancel GOs that meet certain criteria (e.g., regarding the price zone in which the plants are located and a balancing group-based coupling of electricity and GO supply, see Section 3b EEV) if electricity is purchased from the grid.5 At the EU level, Recital 90 and Art.
 27(3) RED II define certain conditions for the eligibility of electricity-based synthetic gases and liquid fuels for use in the transport sector (so-called Renewable Fuels of Non-Biological Origin "RFNBO") under which electricity from the grid used in fuel production can be considered renewable.
-Besides a bilateral contract between the power generator and the RFNBO producer, the requirements include a contribution to the security of supply, spatial and temporal correlation between the production of the power and the fuel, and the creation of additional RE generation capacity.
-The requirements will be specified in more detail in a Delegated Act of the EU Commission, which is to be published by the end of 2021 (see Hoffmann and Antoni 2021 on the current state of the discussion).
-It is already foreseeable that such requirements will go beyond the verification function of the current GO in accordance with Art.
+Besides a bilateral contract between the power generator and the RFNBO producer, the requirements include a contribution to the security of supply, spatial and temporal correlation between the production of the power and the fuel, and the creation of additional RES generation capacity.
+The requirements will be specified in more detail in a Delegated Act of the EU Commission, which is to be published by the end of 2021 (see Hoffmann and Antoni 2021 on the state of the discussion).
+It is already foreseeable that such requirements will go beyond the verification function of current GOs in accordance with Art.
 19 RED II.
-A new verification scheme or a further development of the existing power GO would therefore have to enable the designation of additional criteria.
+A new verification scheme or a further development of the existing electricity GOs would therefore have to enable the implementation of additional criteria.

 In the heating/cooling sector, the previous version of the RED II (the RED I) also already provided for issuing GOs for heating/cooling on an optional basis, but this has not yet been implemented in German law.
 In other European countries, there are so far only isolated examples of heating/cooling GO systems, particularly in the Netherlands and Flanders (Verwimp et al. 2020, p.
 15).
 In Germany, the environmental quality of heating/cooling supplied within an interconnected network has so far been documented by the primary energy factor.
-The introduction of GOs in this sector would for the first time permit the legally secure tracking and allocation of the renewable attribute of the heat/cold transported via grids to individual consumers.
-In the future, this could enable the separate marketing of green district or local heating/cooling products, which could generate additional financial contributions for investment in RES plants.
+The introduction of GOs in this sector would for the first time permit the legally secure tracking and allocation of the renewable attribute of heating/cooling transported via grids to individual consumers.
+In the future, this could generate additional financial contributions for investments in RES plants.
 Such products are not only interesting for climate-conscious private customers but also for building owners and industrial customers.
-Whether it will be possible for labelling purposes to use GO that do not originate from the heating/cooling network in which a consumer is located has not yet been conclusively determined.
+Whether it will be possible for disclosure purposes to use GOs that do not originate from the heating/cooling network in which a consumer is located has not yet been conclusively determined.

-Figure 1 illustrates the multiple verification paths and the resulting multiplicity of verification interfaces, which primarily accrue in two areas: between the verification systems of one energy carrier and between the verification systems of several energy carriers.
+Figure 1illustrates the multiple verification paths and the resulting multiplicity of verification interfaces, which primarily accrue in two areas: between the verification systems of one energy carrier and between the verification systems of several energy carriers.
 These interface categories are examined in more detail in the following two sections.